Scientific name: Guttera pucherani, Guttera edouardi, Guttera verreauxi

-Appearance: The elegant body feathers of the Crested Guinea Fowl feature pale (white or very light baby blue) pin dots on a rich black background.
-All subspecies possess a curly black crest, but there are sufficient differences in the face and neck among the five subspecies that you should be able to correctly identify and pair your birds.
+The elegant body feathers of the Crested Guinea Fowl feature pale (white or very light baby blue) pin dots on a rich black background.
+All subspecies possess a curly black crest, but there are sufficient differences in the face and neck among the five forms that you should be able to correctly identify and pair your birds.
 For instance, the Kenya Crested Guinea Fowl has a blue nape and a mostly red face.
-The South African subspecies, Edwards Crested Guinea Fowl, (G. p. edouardi), has a white nape, gray face, and scarlet eyes.
+The South African form, Edwards Crested Guinea Fowl, (G. edouardi), has a white nape, gray face, and scarlet eyes.
 The sexes are much alike.

 1.6 - 1.8 kilograms (3.5 - 4 lbs.)